Forming Christian perspectives on relationships

 Click here to make an appointment online.
 You can also make an appointment by calling us at 562-903-4708 or emailing firstname.lastname@example.org.

 The CMR office is located directly to the left of the Biola Cafeteria.

-The Center for Marriage and Relationships presents a course on Christian perspectives on marriage and relationships, co-taught by professors Chris and Alisa Grace, Rick and Shari Langer, and Tim and Noreen Muehlhoff.
+The Center for Marriage and Relationships presents a course on Christian perspectives on marriage and relationships, co-taught by professors Chris and Alisa Grace, Jon and Pam Lunde, and Tim and Noreen Muehlhoff.
 In this course, students learn to view all relationships (including friendship, dating, marriage, church, work, and family) through the interdisciplinary lens of communication theory, psychology, and theology, understanding what makes relationships uniquely Christian.
-The course, offered for 3 credits, is listed as BBST 465.21, COMM 474.02 and PSYCH 470.02, and will be offered during Spring Semester 2021.
+The course, offered for 3 credits, is listed as BBST 450-09, COMM 474-02, and PSYCH 470-02, and will be offered during Spring Semester 2021.
 The course will be held on Wednesdays, at 3:00 p.m.